ashiquebiniqbal/ashiquebiniqbal/README.md

 ### Hi This is Ashique Bin Iqbal.
-[Resume](https://drive.google.com/file/d/1YVgxtyVe5ZKFwg7sA1NHCXeLlzSF5WYJ/view?usp=sharing)
+[Resume](https://drive.google.com/file/d/1Etcai89ZPbsT9Uwq1x1YsUU0uoL3S8ko/view?usp=sharing)

 - 🔭 I have worked in four different industries: Legal,News,Agri and IT
-- 💻 I'm a Full-stack Web Developer with ReactJS, Node.js, MongDB .I'm also competent in Python with data science.
+- 💻 I'm a Full-stack Web Developer with MERN Stack .I'm also competent in Python with data science.
 - ❤️ I have a great enthusiasm in AI.
 - 🔌 My GOAL: Become a techpreneur.
 - 📚 I am a book worm .😃